-• Remember that all HITM projects must be completed and defended successfully before graduation.
+Remember that all HITM projects must be completed and defended successfully before graduation.
 If you have at least three semesters left before you graduate, you will first need to consult with your faculty director to ensure they support your timeline and that the full scope of the work can be completed prior to graduation.
 Ideally, you will have this conversation sometime before the end of your Prospectus Semester.
 Once your faculty director approves your plan, you will need to continue to register for HITM credit hours in the second semester, but no paperwork needs to be submitted during the second semester of a three-semester HITM project.
-Email httPTM@fsu.edu to share your plan for a three-semester HITM project.
+Email hITM@fsu.edu to share your plan for a three-semester HITM project.
 You will resume the Defense Semester paperwork in your third semester of the HITM project.
-Note: many HITM credit courses offered by colleges, departments, and programs are repeatable for up to nine credit hours only.
-Make sure that if you register for HITM credit hours during the Summer semester, the Summer semester is part of your three-semester completion plan.
+Note: HITM courses are repeatable for up to nine credit hours only.
+Make sure that if you register for honors thesis credit hours during the summer semester, the summer semester is part of your three-semester completion plan.